Meta-Network/meta-cms-frontend/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Yes
 - [ ] No

-If yes, please updated the documentation accordingly.
+If yes, please update the documentation accordingly.

 ## Description